computational-psychology/hrl/docs/templates/likert-responses.md

 In the templates so far, a response is either a choice between alternatives or a value the participant adjusts.
-This template collects a **rating**: the participant places the stimulus on an ordered scale of five labelled options, from "Left target is definitely brighter" through "Targets are equally bright" to "Right target is definitely brighter".
+This template collects a **rating**: the participant places the stimulus on an ordered scale of five labeled options, from "Left target is definitely brighter" through "Targets are equally bright" to "Right target is definitely brighter".

-A rating scale is the right instrument when you want a graded judgement rather than a binary one, and when an "equal" response is a meaningful answer rather than a failure to choose.
+A rating scale is the right instrument when you want a graded judgment rather than a binary one, and when an "equal" response is a meaningful answer rather than a failure to choose.
 Note the difference from [2-AFC](2-AFC-2-IFC): there, forcing a choice is the whole design; here, the